-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 4.2 Have any governmental entities issued voluntary guidance or similar documentation on the issue of proactive cyber compliance?
 If so, please briefly describe.

-The Cybersecurity Strategy Headquarters and the National Centre of Incident Readiness and Strategy for Cybersecurity jointly issued the Common Standards on Information Security Measures of Governmental Entities as voluntary guidance under Article 26(1) of the Basic Act on Cybersecurity.
+The CSHQ and the NISC jointly issued the Common Standards on Information Security Measures of Governmental Entities as voluntary guidance under Article 26(1) of the BAC.
 The standards are a unified framework for improving the level of information security of governmental entities and define the baseline for information security measures to ensure a higher level of information security.

-As regards other voluntary guidelines issued by governmental agencies, see question 4.1.
+As for other formulated voluntary guideline by governmental agencies, see question 4.1.

 4.3 What legal duties, if any, do corporate officers and directors have with respect to proactive cyber compliance?
 Under what circumstances might they be considered in breach?

-The directors of large companies must determine relevant matters concerning the establishment of an internal control system (ie, a risk management system based on the size and characteristics of the business), which includes a system to ensure cybersecurity.
-If company directors have not determined such matters – for example, if internal regulations concerning cybersecurity have not been put in place – they may be deemed to be in violation of this obligation.
+Directors of large companies must determine relevant matters concerning the establishment of an internal control system (i.e., a risk management system based on the size and characteristics of the company's business), which includes a system to ensure Cybersecurity.
+If company directors have not determined such matters, for example, if the internal regulations concerning Cybersecurity have not been put in place at all, they may be deemed to be in violation of this obligation.

-In addition, if company directors – including those in small or medium-sized companies – do not take appropriate cybersecurity measures to prevent their companies from causing undue damage, they may be in violation of their duties of due care and loyalty.
+In addition, if company directors, including those in small- or medium-sized companies, do not take appropriate Cybersecurity measures to prevent their companies from causing undue damage, they may be in violation of their duties of due care and loyalty.

 4.4 Are there special rules, regulations or guidance in the proactive cyber compliance area that apply to public (eg, exchange-listed) entities?

-Publicly listed entities are subject to the Financial Instruments and Exchange Act and the Securities Listing Regulations, which are self-regulations, in addition to the Companies Act.
-These regulations cover, among other things, information disclosure about cybersecurity in relation to proactive cyber-compliance.
+Publicly listed entities are subject to the Financial Instruments and Exchange Act and the Securities Listing Regulations which are self-regulations, in addition to the Companies Act.
+These regulations cover, among others, information disclosure about Cybersecurity in relation to proactive cyber compliance.

-Listed companies must submit annual securities reports describing important matters related to their business.
-These important matters include risks relating to their business, including cybersecurity.
+Listed companies are required to submit securities reports describing important matters related to their business each business year.
+These important matters include risks related to their business, so it is also possible to describe risks related to Cybersecurity.
+Further, the security report addressing a business year ending on and after 31 March 2023 should include an explanation about their approach and initiative regarding sustainability, and the Financial Services Agency suggests that such explanation may include matters regarding cybersecurity and data security.

-In addition, companies applying for listing must submit a report on corporate governance under the Securities Listing Regulations; and if there is a change in the content of the report, the applicant must revise and resubmit the report.
-As this report describes the basic concepts and development status of a company's internal control system, it is conceivable that cybersecurity matters will be outlined as part of this system.
+In addition, companies applying for new listing are required to submit a report on corporate governance under the Securities Listing Regulations, and if there is a change in the contents of the report, the applicant must revise and resubmit the report.
+Since this report describes the basic concepts and development status of a company's internal control system, it is conceivable that Cybersecurity matters will be described as part of the internal control system.

 4.5 Is there scope for companies to share details of actual or potential cybersecurity threats, or other cyber-intelligence information, with industry or other stakeholders?

-There are several information-sharing systems on cybersecurity, such as the following.
+There are several information sharing systems on Cybersecurity, such as the following.

-Cyber Security Council: This is a statutory information-sharing system organised under the amended Basic Act on Cybersecurity described in question 3.2.
-The Cyber Security Council aims to share information among a wide range of entities beyond the boundaries of each industry and across the public and private sectors.
+This is a statutory information sharing system organized under the amended BAC described in question 3.2.
+The Cyber Security Council aims to share information among a wide range of entities beyond the boundaries of each industry and the public and private sectors.

-Industry information-sharing and analysis centres (ISACs): The establishment of so-called ISACs is gradually increasing in various industries for the purpose of gathering, analysing and sharing information across those industries.
-Active working centres include ICT-ISAC Japan, Financials ISAC Japan, and Japan Electricity ISAC.
+In each industry, the setting up of so-called Information Sharing and Analysis Centers ('ISAC') is gradually increasing in various industries for the purpose of gathering, analysing and sharing information across such industries.
+For example, ICT-ISAC Japan, Financials ISAC Japan, and Japan Electricity ISAC are active working centers.

 5 Cyber-incident response